Florida

 The statute applies to:

-• Operators of websites, online services, or applications designed and marketed for K to 12 school use.
+• Operators of websites, online services, or applications designed and marketed for K–12 school use

 If a digital service is intended for classroom use and receives student information from a Florida school, it is subject to the statute’s requirements.

-Florida law places direct restrictions on how covered operators may handle student information.
+Florida SOPIPA places direct restrictions on how covered operators may handle student information.

 An operator may not:

-These limitations apply as a matter of statute and do not depend on whether a district has executed a separate agreement.
+These obligations apply by statute and do not depend on whether a district has executed a separate agreement.

 Florida SOPIPA requires operators to use reasonable methods to protect student information.